keepthatworktoyourself/otter/README.md

 ## Blocks

-The Otter editor is based on content blocks that you define.
-These block definitions are succinct and declarative.
+The Otter editor is based on content models that you define.
+These **block definitions** are succinct and declarative.
 Within a block, there will be one or more [Fields](#fields).
 This system lets you rapidly arrange fields into blocks to create rich content editors.

 An example Block of type `PageHeader` might contain the Fields: `title`, `subtitle`, and `background_image`.